 A school’s Board of Governors can decide it would like to consider transformation and consults with parents, or

-A written request to change to an integrated school is submitted to your school’s Board of Governors by at least 20% of the school’s parents
+A written request to change to an integrated school is submitted to your school’s Board of Governors by parents of at least 20% of the school's pupils.

 What happens next?

 Once either of these takes place, a parental ballot will be held.
 The parental ballot is the opportunity for parents to vote on whether they want the school to transform to an integrated school.
-The ballot is a postal ballot, organised by an independent organisation known as the Electoral Reform Service (ERS), and all responses will remain confidential.
-Every adult registered as a parent of a child at the school will get a vote.
+The ballot is a postal ballot, organised by an independent organisation known as CIVICA formerly the Electoral Reform Service (ERS), and all responses will remain confidential.
+Every adult registered as a parent or legal guardian of a child at the school will get a vote.